Desktime is quite different to Time Doctor in the feature sets, but there are some in common and the two pieces of software have similar goals.

 This has the advantage that it requires minimal effort from the user.
 It has the disadvantage that it cannot be used effectively for a person who is working from home (as tracking websites used during non work hours would not be effectively tracking time and would also be a privacy invasion).
 It also does not give an accurate enough picture to pay staff based on the hours in the software.

 Applications and websites visited during tracked time are displayed and sites like Facebook, Twitter and Youtube are also categorized as potentially unproductive, similar to Desktime (see Desktime screenshot above).

 Also, if a person is away from their computer they are automatically allocated as on a break and time is not counted towards their working time.
 However they have the option to indicate whether they are working when they come back, that they were actually on a meeting for example.
-There is also an option that enables periodic screenshots of the person’s computer screen.
+Through its screen monitoring software, there is also an option that enables periodic screenshots of the person’s computer screen.

 Here is a comparison of some of the main features of the two pieces of software.